Erotic hypnosis

 Erotic hypnosis is a broad term for a variety of erotic activities involving hypnosis.
 Some erotic hypnosis is practiced in the context of BDSM relationships and communities.
 In addition, for some people hypnosis is inherently erotic, making it an example of a sexual fetish or paraphilia.

-Practice
+Practices

 Erotic hypnosis can involve hypnotic suggestions intended to increase arousal, to create or enhance sexual pleasure (which may involve "hands-free orgasms"), to produce new sensations, to freeze partners in place or simulate bondage, or to enhance roleplay, with popular types of hypnotic roleplay including animal transformations, robot play and doll play.
 Erotic hypnosis may be done face-to-face, over video conferencing or text chat, or through pre-recorded audio files or videos.
 Sessions may involve suggestions that are to take effect during trance or afterwards, in the form of post-hypnotic suggestions, some of which might be triggered by an action or situation.